nazmulkazi/dataset_automated_medical_transcription/README.md

 # Disclaimer

 This dataset is provided "As Is" without warranty of any kind.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability.
 The source transcripts may not be enacted word-to-word as they appear in the transcript.
 Similarly, we used automatic speech recognition to transcribe the recordings and the transcribed transcripts may not match exactly as the words appear in the audio recordings.

 [![DOI](https://zenodo.org/badge/313781881.svg)](https://zenodo.org/badge/latestdoi/313781881)